Sierra410/Sierra410.github.io/readme.md

 As a result, dialing-in the sensitivity to the desired state is a trial-and-error process.

-Since the value in inputted before the player can "feel it out", I dub it "value-to-feel" method.
+Since the value is set before the player can "feel it out", I dub it "value-to-feel" method.

 ### Feel-to-Value